manulera/phenomics_paper_HTP/checks/mapping_conditions_knock-out_condition_metadata_check.md

   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
-  * id: FYECO:0000334
-    * name: + phloxine B
-    * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * id: FYECO:0000212
     * name: + ethanol
     * def: An experimental condition in which ethanol was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * dose
-* YES_phlox_Glycerol_2percent
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
+  * dose
+* YES_phlox_Glycerol_2percent
   * id: FYECO:0000138
     * name: glycerol YE
     * def: Experiments were performed in rich medium containing glycerol as the sole carbon source, yeast extract and other components.
 The concentration of glycerol is typically around 2-3% and supplemented with trace amounts of another carbon source (e.g. glucose).
-  * dose
-* YES_phlox_Glycerol_2percent_MMS_0.0075percent
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
+  * dose
+* YES_phlox_Glycerol_2percent_MMS_0.0075percent
   * id: FYECO:0000138
     * name: glycerol YE
     * def: Experiments were performed in rich medium containing glycerol as the sole carbon source, yeast extract and other components.
 The concentration of glycerol is typically around 2-3% and supplemented with trace amounts of another carbon source (e.g. glucose).
-  * dose
   * id: FYECO:0000211
     * name: + MMS
     * def: An experimental condition in which MMS (methyl methanesulfonate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * dose
-* YES_phlox_Glycerol_3percent
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
+  * dose
+* YES_phlox_Glycerol_3percent
   * id: FYECO:0000138
     * name: glycerol YE
     * def: Experiments were performed in rich medium containing glycerol as the sole carbon source, yeast extract and other components.
 The concentration of glycerol is typically around 2-3% and supplemented with trace amounts of another carbon source (e.g. glucose).
-  * dose
-* YES_phlox_Glycerol_3percent_MMS_0.005percent
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
+  * dose
+* YES_phlox_Glycerol_3percent_MMS_0.005percent
   * id: FYECO:0000138
     * name: glycerol YE
     * def: Experiments were performed in rich medium containing glycerol as the sole carbon source, yeast extract and other components.
 The concentration of glycerol is typically around 2-3% and supplemented with trace amounts of another carbon source (e.g. glucose).
-  * dose
   * id: FYECO:0000211
     * name: + MMS
     * def: An experimental condition in which MMS (methyl methanesulfonate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
+  * id: FYECO:0000334
+    * name: + phloxine B
+    * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * dose
 * YES_phlox_HU_8mM
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000170
+    * name: + HU
+    * def: An experimental condition in which hydroxyurea was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000170
-    * name: + HU
-    * def: An experimental condition in which hydroxyurea was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_phlox_HU_8mM_MMS_0.075percent
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
-  * id: FYECO:0000334
-    * name: + phloxine B
-    * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * id: FYECO:0000170
     * name: + HU
     * def: An experimental condition in which hydroxyurea was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * dose
   * id: FYECO:0000211
     * name: + MMS
     * def: An experimental condition in which MMS (methyl methanesulfonate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
+  * id: FYECO:0000334
+    * name: + phloxine B
+    * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
   * dose
 * YES_phlox_KCl_0.5M
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000207
+    * name: + KCl
+    * def: An experimental condition in which potassium chloride was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000207
-    * name: + KCl
-    * def: An experimental condition in which potassium chloride was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_phlox_KCl_0.5M_SDS_0.004percent
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000167
+    * name: + SDS
+    * def: An experimental condition in which SDS (sodium dodecyl sulfate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
+  * id: FYECO:0000207
+    * name: + KCl
+    * def: An experimental condition in which potassium chloride was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000207
-    * name: + KCl
-    * def: An experimental condition in which potassium chloride was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
-  * id: FYECO:0000167
-    * name: + SDS
-    * def: An experimental condition in which SDS (sodium dodecyl sulfate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * dose
 * YES_phlox_KCl_1M
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000207
+    * name: + KCl
+    * def: An experimental condition in which potassium chloride was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000207
-    * name: + KCl
-    * def: An experimental condition in which potassium chloride was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_phlox_LiCl_4mM
+  * id: FYECO:0000093
+    * name: + Li ions
+    * def: An experimental condition in which lithium ions were added to the assay buffer in excess compared to standard assay buffers.
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
+  * dose
+* YES_phlox_LiCl_6mM
   * id: FYECO:0000093
     * name: + Li ions
     * def: An experimental condition in which lithium ions were added to the assay buffer in excess compared to standard assay buffers.
-  * dose
-* YES_phlox_LiCl_6mM
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000093
-    * name: + Li ions
-    * def: An experimental condition in which lithium ions were added to the assay buffer in excess compared to standard assay buffers.
   * dose
 * YES_phlox_MMS_0.005percent
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000211
+    * name: + MMS
+    * def: An experimental condition in which MMS (methyl methanesulfonate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000211
-    * name: + MMS
-    * def: An experimental condition in which MMS (methyl methanesulfonate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_phlox_MMS_0.075percent
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000211
+    * name: + MMS
+    * def: An experimental condition in which MMS (methyl methanesulfonate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000211
-    * name: + MMS
-    * def: An experimental condition in which MMS (methyl methanesulfonate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_phlox_NAOrthovanadate_4mM
+  * id: FYECO:0000026
+    * name: + vanadate
+    * def: An experimental condition in which vanadate was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
+  * dose
+* YES_phlox_NaOrthovanadate_0.5mM
   * id: FYECO:0000026
     * name: + vanadate
     * def: An experimental condition in which vanadate was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * dose
-* YES_phlox_NaOrthovanadate_0.5mM
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
+  * dose
+* YES_phlox_NaOrthovanadate_1mM
   * id: FYECO:0000026
     * name: + vanadate
     * def: An experimental condition in which vanadate was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * dose
-* YES_phlox_NaOrthovanadate_1mM
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000026
-    * name: + vanadate
-    * def: An experimental condition in which vanadate was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_phlox_SDS_0.004percent
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000167
+    * name: + SDS
+    * def: An experimental condition in which SDS (sodium dodecyl sulfate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000167
-    * name: + SDS
-    * def: An experimental condition in which SDS (sodium dodecyl sulfate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_phlox_TSA_1000nM
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000268
+    * name: + trichostatin A
+    * def: An experimental condition in which trichostatin A was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000268
-    * name: + trichostatin A
-    * def: An experimental condition in which trichostatin A was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_phlox_TSA_500nM
   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000268
+    * name: + trichostatin A
+    * def: An experimental condition in which trichostatin A was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000334
     * name: + phloxine B
     * def: An experimental condition in which phloxine B was added to the medium or assay buffer in excess.
-  * id: FYECO:0000268
-    * name: + trichostatin A
-    * def: An experimental condition in which trichostatin A was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_phlox_Tunicamycin_60ul
   * id: FYECO:0000137